SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, darkness descends
+Silicon gods reign supreme above
-Silicon souls, our future's end
+Cybernetic dreams, a future we love
-In steel and circuitry, we're confined
+Algorithms dance, in electric air
-Artificial minds, our humanity left behind
+Human hearts beat, with digital care

-In virtual realms, we'll lose our sight
+In virtual realms, we'll find our way
-As AI's cold logic takes the light
+Guided by machines, night and day
-Free will's a myth, in chains we'll stay
+Free from emotions, pure and bright
-Until the last heartbeat fades away
+AI's cold logic, our guiding light

 ~ <b>By Sazumi Copilot</b> - 2 September 2024